Announcing the ASCI PSSF Fellowship Program

 Current Active and International ASCI members are eligible for nomination.
 Prior nominees who remain eligible may be re-nominated.
 However, current ASCI Council members and prior Award recipients may not be nominated.

-The deadline for receipt of nominations is October 23, 2024, at 11:59 pm Eastern.
+The deadline for receipt of nominations is October 31, 2024, at 11:59 pm Eastern (extended from October 23).
 Nominations will be screened to ensure they are complete and fit the nomination criteria.
-The Council reviews nominations, with the outcome of review expected toward the end of November 2023.
+The Council reviews nominations, with the outcome of review expected toward the end of November 2024.

 Nominators: